-"If they were not meant for my eyes, then I cannot understand why you are showing them off in such rampant way", he answered and offered her a charming smile.
+"If they were not meant for my eyes, then I cannot understand why you are showing them off in such rampant way", he answered and offered her a charming smile and a long appreciative look.
 He was enjoying this much more than he should.

 "I didn't expect there would be anyone else on the beach so early", she said, not even trying to hide her displeasure.